allanchua101/sana/doc-website/lambda/aggregation/lambda-count.md

 > Found a total of 1,348 Lambda functions
 ```

-## Tips
+## Use-cases

-- Useful when measuring the impact of deployments
+- Useful for measuring the impact of deployments to global function count.
-- Could be used for both pre-deployment, post-deployment and rollback steps.
+- Useful for comparing function count during pre-deployment, post-deployment and rollback steps.